About OSA

 Caiti Young, MEd, is our Grants and Contracts Administrator and coordinator for PNWU’s primary care training enhancement grant through the Health Services and Resources Administration.
 Before joining PNWU, Ms. Young was the anatomy lab supervisor and an anatomy instructor for Edward Via College of Osteopathic Medicine (VCOM) in Auburn, Alabama for four years.
 She has a master’s in education in exercise science from Wichita State University.

 Jeremy Simmons, MS, is our Institutional Review Board Administrator.
-Mr. Simmons is charged with running PNWU’s human research protections program which includes working with the IRB to review and approve studies, conduct post-approval monitoring, and ensure all federal and local regulations are met for human subjects’ research.
-He graduated from Central Washington University with a master’s in experimental psychology and currently serves as an IRB reviewer for the VA Health Care System’s IRB in Portland, OR.
+Mr. Simmons is charged with running PNWU’s human research protections program which includes working with the IRB to review and approve studies, conduct post-approval monitoring, and ensure all federal and local regulations are met for human subjects research.
+He has a master’s in experimental psychology from Central Washington University and currently serves as a volunteer member of the VA Health Care System’s IRB in Portland, OR.

 Brittni Packard, MS, is OSA’s Administrative Coordinator.
 Ms. Packard takes the lead in planning OSA’s events including the annual PNWU Research Symposium and the Research Exchange.
 She holds a master’s degree in higher education administration and previously worked at Yakima Valley College for four years before joining PNWU.